none9632/mcc/README.md

-This is my poorly written compiler, which I am desperately trying to rewrite.
+This is my poorly written compiler, which I wrote to study the topic compilers.
+This is my first project so the compiler is far from perfect.